Want to learn more about Plant Symptoms - White Growth (Powdery Mildew)

 WHY DOES THIS HAPPEN

-It can actually appear first on the underside of leaves, but you may not start to notice it until it spreads elsewhere.
-In fact, it can spread just about everywhere - the top of the leaf, the stem, on buds and flowers and even on fruits - so it's important to try and catch it early in order to help prevent the infection from spreading.
+It can appear on the underside of leaves at first, but you may not start to notice it until it spreads elsewhere.
+In fact, it can spread just about everywhere on the plant - the top of the leaf, the stem, on buds and flowers and even on fruits - so it's important to try and catch it early in order to help prevent the infection from spreading.

 SYMPTOMS OF POWDERY MILDEW